ROOK vs Validic: Which wearable integration platform is right for you?

 • Support digital health, InsurTech, wellness, and longevity use cases

 ROOK’s core focus is data standardization and cross-device comparability.
+It is designed to help companies focus on building great products by simplifying wearable data integrations.

 Validic